smnorris/bcfishpass/model/01_access/modelled_stream_crossings/README.md

 - maintain a consistent unique identifier value (`modelled_crossing_id`) that is stable with script re-runs

 **NOTE**
-`bcfishpass` downloads an archive of modelled stream crossings generated weekly by this repository.
-This ensures that the `modelled_crossing_id` values for new records are consistent for all users as roads are added to the landscape.
+To ensure that the `modelled_crossing_id` values are consistent, load existing crossings from s3 before running this job.

-## Run scripts
+## Run job

-To generate a fresh set of crossings using the latest roads data, and load correct ids to the output from the archive:
+To generate a fresh set of crossings using the latest roads data, using existing ids from existing table `bcfishpass.modelled_stream_crossings` where applicable:

-    make .make/modelled_stream_crossings
+    ./modelled_stream_crossings.sh

 ## Fixes